Get insider access

 Fake HDR Ratings

 Unfortunately, there have been a few reports of some manufacturers using misleading advertising to make it seem like their products have received certification, including up to DisplayHDR 2000, a tier that doesn't exist.
-VESA is aware of these fake claims and warns against them on their website.
+VESA is aware of these fake claims and warns against them.
 It's important to remember that it's easy for companies to advertise that a monitor has the specifications for a certain DisplayHDR tier, including promoting it as HDR 400 (instead of DisplayHDR 400).
 The best way to know if a monitor has certification is by looking at the DisplayHDR website's list of certified products.

 Conclusion